vierbergenlars/blog/_posts/2019-12-23-haproxy-reload-keepalive.md

 Things that we already encountered before that return 503 errors are:

- * Haproxy configuration is not updated when the Alfresco container is recreated and changed IP address, resulting in haproxy not being able to reach the Alfresco backend anymore
+ * Haproxy configuration is not updated when the Alfresco container is recreated and changed IP address, resulting in haproxy not being able to reach the Alfresco backend
- * Docker overlay networking is broken, and containers can't reach each other anymore
+ * Docker overlay networking is broken, and containers can't reach each other
  * Alfresco healtcheck failed on both nodes, and both nodes were removed from the haproxy configuration

 None of these cases explains why some requests are succeeding and others failing, and why the situation recovered after haproxy was restarted.